Team Password Manager lets admin or IT users import passwords from a CSV (Comma-separated Values) file. This file must have the following properties:

 For the import process to work, a folder called 'import' must exist in the root folder of Team Password Manager.
 Also, this folder must be writable.
 The import process will prompt the user to create this folder if it doesn't exist.

-To import passwords in Team Password Manager, log in as admin or IT, click on 'Settings' on the top menu, select the 'Export/Import' tab and then click on 'Import passwords'.
+To import passwords in Team Password Manager, log in as admin or IT, click on 'Settings' on the top menu, select the 'Export/Import' option on the sidebar and then click on 'Import passwords'.
 You'll be taken to the following screen, from which you can select the file to import and click on the 'Upload and Import' button to execute the import process:

 When the import process finished you'll be taken to a screen with the results, like this one: